Traveling the Oregon Trail--part 2

 Fort Vancouver WA

-Many pioneers of the Oregon Country stopped over for supplies at Fort Vancouver on the north side of the Columbia River (goods raised or made at the fort, or shipped there by ship).
-Remember, many had had to lighten their load and leave precious items along the trail or barter them with Native Americans.
+Many pioneers of the Oregon Country stopped over for supplies at Fort Vancouver on the north side of the Columbia River (goods raised or made at the fort, or shipped clear around the southern tip of South America).
+Remember, many had had to lighten their load and leave precious items along the trail or barter them with Native Americans or at Forts along the way.
 From Fort Vancouver folks could cross the Columbia River to the south and make their way to settle in the fertile Willamette Valley.
 For more info and photos about Fort Vancouver National Historic Site, see

 I've been in a wheelchair for 30+ years.
 It poses some challenges for traveling.
 Maybe others can benefit from my experiences.